 Adapted from original article written 6/1/2015.

 I also wanted to link to a few other articles from colleagues at the University of Nebraska “Sugar Applications to Crops – Nebraska On-Farm Research Network Results” and “Research Results: Sugar Applications to Crops“.
-In short the University of Nebraska team did not find a consistent yield increase in corn or sorghum and averaged 0.8 bu per acre in soybean.
-If farmers are considering a pass for just the sugar application the average cost of ground application in $7.65 and aerial is $10.75; 2019 Iowa Farm Custom Rate Survey and the average yield loss caused by sprayer wheel track damage in soybean in rows less than 20 inches is 1.9 or 1.3% with a 90 or 120 foot boom, respectively.
+In short the University of Nebraska team did not find a consistent yield increase in corn or sorghum and an 0.8 bu per acre yield increase in soybean.
+If farmers are considering a pass for just the sugar application, the average cost of ground application is $7.90 and aerial is $9.65 per acre; 2020 Iowa Farm Custom Rate Survey and the average yield loss caused by sprayer wheel track damage in soybean in rows less than 20 inches is 1.9 or 1.3% with a 90 or 120 foot boom, respectively.

 I also want to give credit to my colleague Chad Lee who wrote a nice article entitled “Could Sugar Help Drought Stressed Corn?” that discusses sugar rates, biological activity and actual costs of product.

-I am certain this re-posted article will stir up the same severe indignation as the original, however when the local cash bids are averaging $8.42 ROI is more important than ever.
+I am certain this re-posted article will stir up the same severe indignation as the original, however with November beans trading at $12.11 per bu today, ROI is equally important under high commodity prices as it is low!

 Do Foliar Applications of Sugar Improve Soybean Yield (Originally published: June 14th, 2011)